 For contractors, the amount of metrics to gauge the effectiveness of your construction business can be overwhelming.
 Between balance sheets and profit-and-loss (P&L) statements, it’s not always clear what all of these numbers are supposed to mean for the health of your company.
 That’s where financial ratios come in.

-Financial ratios are key equations you can use to sort through your numbers and get a clearer look at how well your construction business is performing.
-Understanding how to calculate and read financial ratios can also help you predict future outcomes for your business — like whether you might get approved for a loan or whether you could be heading toward cash problems!
+Understanding how to calculate and read financial ratios can also help you predict future outcomes for your construction business — like whether you might get approved for a loan or whether you could be heading toward cash problems!

 Liquidity Ratios

 Liquidity ratios determine a company’s ability to pay off short-term debts using available assets.
-In the event that all short-term liabilities suddenly became due, liquidity ratios provide a glimpse as to whether your company would be able to cover those debts.
+In the event that all short-term liabilities suddenly became due, liquidity ratios provide a glimpse as to whether your construction company would be able to cover those debts.

 1. Current Ratio